-Glue one half of the 2mm wire axles into the ends of the landing gear struts with thick CA. Use half of the kevlar thread on each gear leg and wrap the last 1/8" of the gear leg to keep it from splitting.
+Glue one half of the 2mm wire axles into the ends of the landing gear struts with thick CA. Use part of the kevlar thread (leave some for the head reinforcement later) on each gear leg and wrap the last 1/8" of the gear leg to keep it from splitting.
 Secure with thin CA. Install the wheels and the 2mm wheel collars.
 Glue the landing gear struts into the main landing gear blocks.

-Sharpie (' to fit the l the chassis mast junction as shown in the photo.
+to fit the l the chassis mast junction as shown in the photo.
 Tack in place with thin

 CA. Do the other strut on the other side.
-At the same junction on the gear leg fit another bamboo strut to the bottom of the battery tray about 1/4" back from the nose.
+At the same junction on the gear leg fit another bamboo strut midway back on the tail boom at the junction of the tail boom and the plywood reinforcement, as shown on the plans.
 Repeat for the other side.
-Wrap the strut junction with the heavy thread and soak with thick CA. Use the scrap from the front struts and make 4, 1/4" long pieces of bamboo.
-Glue these to the chassis and underneath the battery tray to anchor the struts.
+Wrap the strut junction with the heavy thread and soak with thick CA. Use the scrap from the front struts and make 4, /4" long pieces of bamboo.
+Glue these to the chassis to anchor the struts.
 Apply thick CA to these joints.